Morgan Junction Park Addition

 Project Description

 This project was put on hold during the pandemic when the City of Seattle turned its focus to essential functions to address the immediate social and economic crisis.
 In Sept.
-2022, the Seattle City Council, acting in their role as Seattle Park District Board, passed a new six-year funding plan for the 2023-2028 Park District cycle, which included funding for this project.
+2022, the Seattle City Council, acting in its role as Seattle Park District Board, passed a new six-year funding plan for the 2023-2028 Park District cycle, which included funding for this project.

 Community Participation